thunderpleco/aws-query-in-place/Redshift Spectrum/Redshift Spectrum 2.md

 ###
-Further test you can do at home, to create an external table partitioned by date and eventid, run the following command.
+Further test you can do later with your own Redshift Cluster, to create an external table partitioned by date and eventid, run the following command.

 ```sql